anton-novak/community-board-bot/README.md

 To work with this code you must have a grasp of concepts and tools of modern web development, including HTML, CSS, JavaScript, TypeScript, Node.js, React framework, HTTP protocol, NoSQL databases.
 Some knowledge of Telegram bot API will save a lot of time (although we knew nothing when we started).

+### Working demo

+Нou can try out the bot here: https://t.me/bh11412_test_bot. **Note to contest reviewers**: please contact me at https://t.me/boyMCMXCII if, for some reason, the server becomes not responsive - I'll start it up straight away.
+Telegram servers sometimes fail to return images, in that case you'll see fallback placeholders.

 ### Starting the bot and the mini-app in development mode

 #### Setup